Skip to main content

 Use Case 1: Configuration Changes

-You want to update ramp-up percentages or targeting criteria.
-Before rolling out, validate that the new config produces expected results.
+You want to increase a ramp-up percentage.
+Before rolling out, validate the new config produces expected results.

 Current config: